Gods, Demi-Gods & Heroes: Contents

 The work provides information on the pantheons and constructs of the Egyptian, Hindu, Greek, Celtic, Norse, Finnish, Aztec, Maya, and Chinese, as well as Robert E. Howard's Hyborea and the Melnibonéan Mythos from Michael Moorcock's Elric novels.
 The book was intended to adapt the various constructs for D&D gameplay, and is therefore not a general reference source regarding the underlying mythos.

-The supplement intends to set guidelines to enable DMs to incorporate mythologies into their own campaigns.
-The supplement presents the deities of various cultures of Earth and elsewhere in a form which can be easily assimilated into the existing D&D game structure.
+The supplement intends to set guidelines to enable Dungeon Masters to incorporate mythologies of various real-world cultures and other sources into their own campaigns.

 Publication history

 Gods, Demi-Gods & Heroes was written by Robert Kuntz and James Ward, and published by TSR in 1976 as a seventy two page digest sized book; it was the fourth supplement to the original D&D rules.
 The booklet was edited by Tim Kask, and published by TSR, Inc. in 1976 for the original edition of D&D, and bears the designation "Supplement IV", following the first three supplements, Greyhawk, Blackmoor, and Eldritch Wizardry.
 In later editions of the game, the Deities & Demigods sourcebook superseded this volume, building upon the gameplay structures first introduced in Gods, Demi-gods, and Heroes.

-The Gods, Demi-Gods & Heroes supplement was reproduced as a premium reprint on November 19, 2013, as part of a deluxe, premium reprint of the original "White Box" which features new packaging in an oaken box.
-Each booklet features new cover art but is otherwise a faithful reproduction of the original, including original interior art.
+The Gods, Demi-Gods & Heroes supplement was reproduced as a premium reprint on November 19, 2013, as part of a deluxe reprint of the original version of the "White Box" and other early supplements for the game, which features new packaging in an oaken box.
+Each of the seven booklets in the box comes with new cover art but is otherwise presented as a faithful reproduction of the original product, with its original interior art.
 The reproduction of "Gods, Demi-Gods & Heroes" omitted sections on Robert E. Howard's Hyborea and the Melnibonéan Mythos from Michael Moorcock's Elric novels, which in the original publication had drawn fire from Moorcock and the Howard estate for unauthorized copyright violations.